How to add Java arguments to Jenkins?

 JENKINS_JAVA_OPTIONS="-Djava.awt.headless=true"

-Starting with version 2.303.2.3 or newer, you can use the following array-based syntax, for example to add -Xms and -Xmx arguments:
+Starting with version 2.303.2.3 or newer, you should use the following array-based syntax, for example to add -Xms and -Xmx arguments:

 JENKINS_JAVA_OPTIONS=("-Djava.awt.headless=true")